Best motherboard for Core i9 14900K in 2025 – our top picks for high-end, gaming, and overclocking

 Budget

-So, if you’ve got the funds, you can go for a motherboard with a high-end chipset, as it would have all the features and cooling solutions to get the most out of this chip.
+So, if you’ve the funds, you can opt for a motherboard with a high-end chipset, as it will have all the features and cooling solutions necessary to maximize the chip’s performance.
 However, if you’re operating on a budget or don’t have enough on hand after purchasing the 14900K, it would be best to filter the options available based on your budget.

 This will help you filter your options and present those boards that offer a good balance between performance and value.